melonic86/Atem-Tally-M5Unified/README.md

 **How to use de M5:**

+- Button A (short press)
-Button A - Change camera number of the tally module Buttin B - Short press auto change orientation with the gyro Button B - Long press Force to change the Atem programm to the camera
+  Change camera number of the tally module
+- Buttin B (short press)
+  Auto change orientation with the gyro
+- Button B (Long press)
+  Force to change the Atem programm to the camera